pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-07-19-i-want-to-be-discardable.md

 }
 ```

-In most case scenarios, you would probably do '`_ = example()`' to silence the warning.
+In most scenarios, you would use '`_ = example()`' to silence the warning.
 Although, while this is correct, in case you want to ignore the result of a function most of the times, but still have the possibility to use it, this solution wouldn't look very clean because adding '`_ =`' every single time would create a lot of boilerplate code and your public interface wouldn't seem well designed.

-## Our hero
+## The hero

-Fear not, dear reader, because there's a solution to this problem!
 Prior to Swift 2, this warning wouldn't appear unless you've marked your function with `@warn_unused_result`.
-But in Swift 3, Apple turned on this warning by default and introduced our hero `@discardableResult`.
+In Swift 3, Apple turned on this warning by default and introduced `@discardableResult`.
 This mark is available since iOS 8.0.

 ## Ignore this, ignore that, I want those

-Previously you've used '`_ =`' to ignore a function result, but this time, we are going to do that by using `@discardableResult`.
-To do so, we'll replace our function with the following code:
+Previously you've used '`_ =`' to ignore a function result, but this time, you are going to do that by using `@discardableResult`.
+To do so, you'll replace the previous function with the following:

 ```swift
 @discardableResult